LetuQingge/protein_scaffold_filling/README.md

 # Deep Learning Approaches for the Protein Scaffold Filling

-Repository for my paper published in 2022 IEEE International Conference on Tools in Artificial Intelligence (ICTAI) titled "Deep Learning Approaches for the Protein Scaffold Filling Problem"
+Repository for our paper published in 2022 IEEE International Conference on Tools in Artificial Intelligence (ICTAI) titled "Deep Learning Approaches for the Protein Scaffold Filling Problem"

 ## Installing Dependencies: